DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 Key lesson: Phased, bank-intermediated rollout with genuine use-case experimentation is producing the most sustainable growth trajectory.

-Project mBridge / Cross-Border Experiments
+Project mBridge and Cross-Border Experiments

 Project mBridge enables direct central-to-central bank settlement in local currencies, bypassing correspondent banking and SWIFT.
 By late 2025, it had processed $54.21 billion in cross-border transactions.
 Separately, the US and six other major central banks are collaborating on Project Agorá, which focuses on integrating tokenised commercial bank deposits with wholesale central bank money.